green-coding-solutions/website/content/blog/yearly-co2-simulation.md

 ## Data, attribution and caveats

-All grid data comes from the wonderful folks at [Electricity Maps](https://www.electricitymaps.com/), distributed via the [`co2.js`](https://github.com/thegreenwebfoundation/co2.js/tree/main/src/data/electricity-maps) project from The Green Web Foundation.
+All grid data comes from the wonderful folks at [Electricity Maps](https://www.electricitymaps.com/), distributed via the [`co2.js`](https://github.com/thegreenwebfoundation/co2.js/tree/main/src/data/electricity-maps) project from [The Green Web Foundation](https://www.thegreenwebfoundation.org/).
+A great thank you goes out for helping with this data.
 We bundle the yearly aggregates directly with the frontend so the simulation works without any external API calls and stays usable in air-gapped or offline deployments.

 A few caveats worth keeping in mind: